marvinkreis/guut/templates/debug_prompt_example.md

 ```

 ## Conclusion (Example)
-The experiment shows that both the baseline and the mutant correctly find the `4` at the end of the list.
+The experiment shows that both the baseline and the mutant correctly find the `4` at the end of the list, returning the correct index `3`.
 This contradicts my prediction.

 Key conclusions:
 - Both baseline and mutant are able to find `4` in `[1, 2, 3, 4]`.

 ## Hypothesis (Example)
 In the previous experiment, I tested whether an existing element can be found in the list.
 Now, I will check if searching an element that is not contained in the input list will result in a difference.
 I hypothesize that the mutant will give an incorrect output when a value greater than the highest value in the list is searched.
-(The value should be greater, so that the if-condition around the mutant is always satisfied).

 ## Experiment (Example)
 I will call `find_in_sorted` with `[1, 2, 3, 4]` as the list and `5` as the search value.
 I predict that the baseline will return `-1` as the value is not part of the list, while the mutant will return a different output.